stefanhaustein/TerminalImageViewer/.github/pull_request_template.md

 <!--Closes #0-->
 <!--(if any, change the zero above to the issue number and uncomment lines 1 and 2)-->

 ### How can we test this?
-Step by step instructions please.
+Step-by-step instructions, please.

 1.
 2.